sccn/eegstats/README.md

+# EEGSTATS plugin for EEGLAB

 This plugin computes frequency band power, alpha peak frequency, and alpha asymmetry.
-It uses the [restingIAF](https://github.com/corcorana/restingIAF) MATLAB code for some of the computation.
+It uses the [restingIAF](https://github.com/corcorana/restingIAF) MATLAB code for some computation.

 # Do not download GitHub zip file